Graduate student research

 A silver lining in the fight for clean water in India

-Meghan Albritton, a dual master’s degree student in geography and public health, spent eight weeks over the 2022-23 winter break making an impact for schools in rural India.
+Meghan Albritton, a dual master’s degree student in geography and public health, spent eight weeks over her winter break making an impact for schools in rural India.
 Albritton worked with Geography Associate Professor Luke Juran on a project that involved trialing an established water disinfection treatment to see if it could also be effective at the community scale for rural schools.

 Graduate fellowships open doors for learning